 Speaking of that fabulous filling, it starts with chocolate chips, coconut, and pecans.
 Into that you mix in one egg, and set it aside.
-The mixture will eventually go inside this…Once it’s rolled out to this…For size, you want an 18×10-inch rectangle.
+The mixture will eventually go inside the dough that you flatten out first and roll to this shape.For size, you want an 18×10-inch rectangle.
 Don’t forget the flour underneath or you’ll have a sticky mess.

 Like with most yeast breads, this one is much easier to make than it looks.
 It just requires some patience.
 One of the key steps is after you’ve rolled it up and pinched the seams together.
 You cut openings across the outer ring, then twist and spread each section just a tish to expose the filling.
 Our other top tips with this recipe: